ashstrahle/RealtimePowerShellHTMLWindow/README.md

     - Set-ExecutionPolicy Unrestricted -Scope CurrentUser
     - Set-ExecutionPolicy Unrestricted -Scope Process

-* Place your PowerShell scripts in ~/Scripts/PowerShell.
+* Place your PowerShell scripts in **~/Scripts/PowerShell**.
 ASP.NET requires the path to be relative to the project, hence this location.
 You'll find a cute test.ps1 file in there.

+## Running the tests

+Specify **test.ps1** as the script to execute.
+It provides output to each of the PowerShell streams over 5 iterations, with a sleep-start 1s after each iteration.

 ## Authors